Nomads season 1: Voting history

-From week 4, one player is nominated by tribe, one players wins immunity and the rest are being voted by public with the least favorite being the second nominated player for Duel.
+From week 4, one player is nominated by tribe, one player wins immunity and the rest are being voted by public with the least favorite being the second nominated player for Duel.

 Manos was eliminated.
 But Olga decided to leave.
 So Manos returned.

 Mike was eliminated.
 But Manto decided to leave because of an injury.
 So Mike returned.

 From week 9, final nominated players, who go to Duel, are chosen by public vote.